John Winthrop: Arrival

+First Church in Boston

+First Church in Boston was established on July 30, 1630.
+When Winthrop and his party stepped off the Arbella, their first official act, even before drawing up a charter for the city, was to create by themselves, and sign, a Covenant for the First Church in Boston.
+In this document we find these words: “[Wee] solemnly, and religiously…Promise, and bind ourselves, to walke in all our ways…in mutuall love, and respect each to other…”.

-Winthrop built his house in Boston where he also had a relatively spacious plot of arable land.
+Winthrop built his house in Boston where he had a relatively spacious plot of arable land.
 In 1631, he was granted a larger parcel of land on the banks of the Mystic River that he called Ten Hills Farm.
 On the other side of the Mystic was the shipyard owned in absentia by Matthew Cradock, where one of the colony's first boats was built, Winthrop's Blessing of the Bay.
 Winthrop operated her as a trading and packet ship up and down the coast of New England.

 The issue of where to locate the colony's capital caused the first in a series of rifts between Winthrop and Dudley.
 Dudley had constructed his home at Newtown (present-day Harvard Square, Cambridge) after the council had agreed that the capital would be established there.
 However, Winthrop decided instead to build his home in Boston when asked by its residents to stay there.
 This upset Dudley, and their relationship worsened when Winthrop criticized Dudley for what he perceived as excessive decorative woodwork in his house.
 However, they seemed to reconcile after their children were married.
 Winthrop recounts the two of them, each having been granted land near Concord, going to stake their claims.
 At the boundary between their lands, a pair of boulders were named the Two Brothers "in remembrance that they were brothers by their children's marriage".
 Dudley's lands became Bedford, and Winthrop's Billerica.